halm/pyproffx/README.md

 IPython, which has a powerful interactive shell, featured by tab-completion.

-If you have installed pyproffx successfuly, you can import the module.
+When you have installed pyproffx successfuly, you can import the module.

     $ ipython
     >>> import pyproffx as pfx

-Before loading yor application's profiling results, you may need the label strings.
+If you don't have your profile data, you can find example data sets in the source code.

-    >>> %ls ~/path/to/data/
+    >>> %ls example/
     output_prof_1.csv    output_prof_2.csv    output_prof_3.csv ...

+Before loading profiling results, you may need to know the label of the measured region.

     >>> fp = '~/path/to/data/'
     >>> pfx.program_info(fp)
     {'labels': ['__for_accumulate_estimates', '__flip_operator_and_spins'],